 - 1 tspn pure orange extract or almond extract (I like this brand)

 - Preheat oven to 350F.
 Place 6 muffin liners in muffin pan.
 One of my readers suggested using silicone muffin cups to avoid having the batter stick to the paper liners!
 Great tip!
 Thank you, Teresa!

-- In a large bowl, with a hand mixer, using the beater attachment mix the sour cream, eggs, vanilla and orange extract, erythritol, and butter until it’s one homogenous mixture.
+- In a large bowl, with a hand mixer, using the beater attachment mix the sour cream, eggs, vanilla and orange extract, sweetener, and butter until it’s one homogenous mixture.
 Some small lumps from the butter are ok.
 Don’t over mix.

 - In a medium bowl, whisk together almond flour, baking powder, and salt.

 - Slowly stir dry ingredients into wet ingredients until combined.
 Mix will resemble a thick pancake batter consistency.

 - With a ladle or spoon, carefully pour the batter into the already prepared muffin pan.
 Fill them up to just below the edge of the liners.

 - Bake on center rack at 20-25 minutes or until a toothpick comes out clean when inserted into muffin center and the edges are light golden.

 - Allow muffins to cool in the pan.
 These are best enjoyed completely cooled as they continue to cook outside of the oven.

 - The keto mantecadas will keep for up to a week when stored in a ziplock bag or airtight container in the refrigerator.